Fausto Gullo: Political activity

 He held the position of Minister of Agriculture until 1946, in the Second Government of Alcide De Gasperi, when he was replaced in Agriculture by the Christian Democrat landowner Antonio Segni and was appointed Minister of Grace and Justice in place of Palmiro Togliatti.
-Between the summer of 1944 and the spring of 1945, as Minister of Agriculture of the Bonomi Government, he proposed to the Council of Ministers, seeing them approved with a few modifications, some decrees that had the ambition to create "pre-reforming" agricultural legislation.
-Elected deputy to the Constituent Assembly, he confirmed his seat in the Chamber of Deputies until 1972, when he retired from active political life.
-Due to the bond of solidarity that had characterized his political action, he was always remembered as the "minister of the peasants".
+Between the summer of 1944 and the spring of 1945, as Minister of Agriculture of the Bonomi Government, he proposed to the Council of Ministers and saw them approved with a few modifications some decrees that had the ambition to create "pre-reforming" agricultural legislation.
+Elected as deputy to the Constituent Assembly, he confirmed his seat in the Chamber of Deputies until 1972, when he retired from active political life.
+The bond of solidarity that had characterized his political action made him always remembered as the "minister of the peasants".